netmanthan/ShoperPrimeHO/attributions.md

-## ShoperPrime HO includes these public works
+## ERPNext includes these public works

-For NETMANTHAN, please see attributions.md at https://github.com/netmanthan/ShoperPrimeHO/
+For ShoperPrime Framework, please see attributions.md at https://github.com/netmanthan/shoperframeworks/

 #### Images